 Research Areas

-AT SCALE is composed of three thrust areas that guide AT SCALE codesign efforts in developing closed-loop autonomous experimentation for materials synthesis.
+AT SCALE is composed of two thrust areas that guide AT SCALE codesign efforts in developing closed-loop autonomous experimentation for materials synthesis.
 They span materials science, data science, computer science, and device design.

-The three thrust areas represent key technical challenges across the proposed autonomous synthesis loop.
+The two thrust areas represent key technical challenges across the proposed autonomous synthesis loop.
 Each thrust area includes multiple projects, which were intentionally designed to foster crosscutting collaborations.

 This thrust aims to provide the necessary integration of components developed in different projects required to create a generic framework for closed-loop workflows.
 We will employ a unified approach to data management and curation, a common framework for data embedding and knowledge representation, and integrations of simulations and models with decision and control algorithms.
 We will identify opportunities for hardware acceleration in each workflow component and use codesign techniques to develop accelerators to reduce the latency at each step.
 We will also explore potential collaborations with instrument vendors for further integration and codesign opportunities.